Achronus/rl_atari_games/README.md

 4. Run the `jupyter-lab` command to start JupyterLab and access the Jupyter Notebook named `rl_with_atari.ipynb`, or run the `main.py` file.

     _(Note)_ running the `main.py` file will train the models.
 It is advised to examine this file before running it.

+## Versions
+The repository versions are stored within separate branches.
+From newest to oldest:
+- Main (latest)
+- PPO (v2)
+- DQN (v1)

+_(Note)_ newer versions may contain refactors that are not in older branches.